 Since 1976, the University of Hawai‘i - West O‘ahu has served the people of Hawai‘i and remains a dynamic and diverse place of learning and cultural enrichment.
 Formerly West O‘ahu College, the university has evolved from a two-year baccalaureate institution to a four-year comprehensive University with academic programs that emphasize the exploration of interdisciplinary and cross-cultural studies.
 Founded in the liberal arts, UH West O‘ahu is committed to quality teaching and an environment that fosters life-long learning.

 UH West O'ahu is located in the City of Kapolei on the island of O'ahu.
-The average enrollment is about 2,400 students via on-campus and distance learning.
-The University offers six bachelor's degree programs in more than 25 areas of study as well as seven certificate programs.
+The average enrollment is about 2,700 students via on-campus and distance learning.
+The University offers six bachelor's degree programs in 29 areas of study as well as seven certificate programs.
 Nearly 14% of enrolled students live on the neighbor islands.
 The average age of students is 27 of which 41% report their ethnicity as Asian, 14% Caucasian, 28% Hawaiian/Pacific Islander, 14% mixed, 3% other.

 The University of Hawaiʻi - West Oʻahu offers a distinct, student-centered baccalaureate education that integrates the liberal arts with professional and applied fields.
 We develop life-long learners enriched and informed by career competencies and educational opportunities that address state, regional, and international needs.
 As a diverse and inclusive indigenous-serving institution, UH West Oʻahu embraces Native Hawaiian culture and traditions while simultaneously providing an environment where students of all ethnic backgrounds are valued, respected, and supported.
 Our campus fosters excellence in teaching and learning and serves the community of Hawaiʻi by providing an accessible and affordable college experience.